Understanding Electric Rates

 - May comprise anywhere from 66 to 99 percent of an average residential customer's bill (not including taxes), depending on the consumer's utility.
 Investor owned electric utilities recover fuel costs and other specific costs, as outlined below, through periodic rate adjustments known as "trackers."
 (For more information, please see the IURC's Residential Bill Surveys.)

 - Pay for the coal, natural gas, renewable energy and other sources from which your utility generates power.
-(Coal accounts for approximately 95% of electric generation in Indiana.)

 - Can be passed through to customers on a dollar-for-dollar basis in compliance with Indiana law: